elys-network/cosmovisor/tutorial_validator_setup.md

 Now we’ll create the relevant directories:

 <code>$ mkdir -p ~/.elys/cosmovisor/genesis/bin</code>

 <code>$ mkdir -p ~/.elys/cosmovisor/upgrades</code>

 If you going to sync your node from scratch you have to [build](https://github.com/svv28/cosmovisor/blob/main/tutorial_validator_setup.md#3-installing-and-running-the-node) Elys node with <code>v0.1.0</code> tag.
-And then copy the genesis binary to that first directory:
+And then copy the genesis binary into that first directory:

 <code>$ cp ~/go/bin/elysd ~/.elys/cosmovisor/genesis/bin/</code>

-**It should be noted** that if you decide to use [node's data balse snapsot](https://github.com/svv28/cosmovisor/blob/main/tutorial_validator_setup.md#using-a-quicksync-snapshot) or use a [Statesync](https://github.com/svv28/cosmovisor/blob/main/tutorial_validator_setup.md#using-statesync) you have to use latest binaries (currently, it's <code>v0.9.0</code>), which has to be placed into cosmovisor `upgrades` folder.
+**But if you decide** to use [node's data balse snapsot](https://github.com/svv28/cosmovisor/blob/main/tutorial_validator_setup.md#using-a-quicksync-snapshot) or use a [Statesync](https://github.com/svv28/cosmovisor/blob/main/tutorial_validator_setup.md#using-statesync) for a quick start you have to build the latest binaries (currently, it's <code>v0.9.0</code>), which has to be placed into the cosmovisor `upgrades` folder.

+<code>$ mkdir -p $HOME/.elys/cosmovisor/upgrades/v0.9.0/bin</code>

+<code>$ cp $HOME/go/bin/elysd $HOME/.elys/cosmovisor/upgrades/v0.9.0/bin/</code>

 For now, that’s it.
 Let’s continue with the setup.